tiplg/AramStats/README.md

 # AramStats
 Tools to find ARAM game stats.
 Used for [HowlingAbyss.xyz](http://howlingabyss.xyz).

-GameFinder uses the GAME-V1.3 API to find aram gameids.
-It also uses the same api to find the summonerids of aram player for future scraping of gameids.
+GameFinder uses the Game-V1.3 API to check the recent matches of known ARAM players.
+The recent matches get checked against the database.
+If there are any new aram matches these get added to the database.
+The players of the aram matches are also added to the database.

 StatScraper uses the MATCH-V2.2 to record the stats of aram games.
 These stats are entered in a database per champion.
-This database can be used on the website to display statistics per champions such as win rate, pick rate and average cs.
+This database can be used by the website to display statistics per champions such as win rate, pick rate and average cs.

-Both will be moved to the MATCH-V3 API when RiotSharp gets updated.
+Both programs will be moving to MATCH-V3 API when RiotSharp gets updated.

-Data is saved in a Mysql database.

 ## Libraries used